OpenBioLink/SAFRAN/docs/source/manual/applymax.rst

 Action *applymax*
 -----------------

-Application of rules using the Maximum aggregation approach.
+Application of rules using the Maximum aggregation approach:

 .. math::
     score(e) = \max \{conf(r_1), \dots, \text{conf}(r_k)\}

 where score(e) is the maximum confidence of all rules :math:`r_1, \dots, r_k` that predict entity :math:`e`.
 If the maximum confidences of two or more entities are the same, these entities are further ranked by their second best confidence and so on, until all top-k candidates can be distinguished or all rules are processed.

 Configuration file
 ^^^^^^^^^^^^^^^^^^